sshahar1/SpringBootWorkshop/README.md

 * Use external properties file

 # Phase 3
+1. An asynchronous post construct method was added to the controller, run the application again
 1. Change the application server from tomcat to Jetty
 * How come we didn't need to set tomcat before?
 * Why is the application log so thin?
+2. Run the application with debug
+3. Add the actuator to your application